 Color is powerful.

 It's one of the very first descriptors people reach for when they tell a story.
 Try describing the appearance of your house, your children, your favorite coffee mug--without color.
 Difficult, isn't it?
 Think about your childhood.
 Chances are, your memories are infused with color.
 I know mine are.
 I remember the hazy blue-green of spearmint in the garden, and my mother's long auburn hair.

-Color influences our lives in ways we can hardly even imagine.
+Color influences our lives in ways we can hardly begin to imagine.
 Why not put your best colors forward?